gazoodle/gecko-home-assistant/README.md

 # Version History

 ## v0.1.22
+ - Made platform load/unload more tolerant of runtime faults
+ - Support basic inMix RGB zones.
+Need feedback on this.
+No lighting modes or synchro support yet.

 ## v0.1.21
  - Prevent various entities (such as reminder dates) from being included in scenes as this would make